Mahimachavalam009/-Build-a-Web-App-using-AWS-Cloud9/README.md

 In the first project of this series, you'll learn the basics of building a web app using AWS and another tool called VSCode.
 This will lay the foundation for your DevOps work for the rest of this series!

+# Basic outline of steps :
+1) 💻 Launch an EC2 instance.

+2) 🔌 Use VSCode to set up a remote SSH connection to your EC2 instance.

+3) ☕️ Install Maven and Java and generate a basic web app.